If I Have A Criminal Conviction Can I Be Deported?

 Immigrants living in the United States are subject to deportation if convicted

-of a criminal offence, whether here legally or not.
+of a criminal offense, whether here legally or not.
 Under U.S. immigration

 law, certain California crimes can trigger deportation from the United